Logotipo

 Some virtual card services let you create cards that expire after a single use or a specific time period.
 This is perfect for one-time purchases from unfamiliar websites or when you’re not sure about a merchant’s legitimacy.

-Even if that website gets hacked or tries to charge me again, there’s no valid card number to target.
+Even if that website gets hacked or tries to charge again, there’s no valid card number to target.
 The temporary nature of these cards makes them fraud-proof by design.

 The single-use feature is particularly clever.
 The virtual card number becomes invalid immediately after the first successful transaction.
 Even if the merchant tries to process additional charges within the expiration window, they’ll be declined because the card has already fulfilled its single-use purpose.